-Regardless of how long you've smoked, stopping smoking can improve your health.
-Many effective treatments for nicotine dependence are available to help you manage withdrawal and stop smoking for good.
+Regardless of how long you've smoked, stopping can improve your health.
+It isn't easy but you can break your dependence on nicotine.
+Many effective treatments are available.
 Ask your doctor for help.

 For some people, using any amount of tobacco can quickly lead to nicotine dependence.
 Signs that you may be addicted include: